FavourEjiogu/Fungible-Tokens/README.md

-I'm currently working on a sui move documentation for absolute beginners, check it out!
+I'm still working on a proper intro for this course, which would be here, but if you already know a thing or two about SuiMove, you can just jump ahead to [Regular Coin Creation](https://github.com/FavourEjiogu/Fungible-Tokens/tree/main/regular_coin)